Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we introduced an unsupervised approach to the IRM problem.
 We proposed two algorithms, each designed to solve the problem under different assumptions and requirements.
 Looking ahead, we hope this new unsupervised framework opens the door to novel insights and solutions for IRM, ones that are difficult or impossible to achieve within the well-studied supervised paradigm.
 We outline two concrete directions for future research. \emph{(i)} Develop a theoretically complete scheme for performing environment transfer from previously unseen environments, i.e., $e_s\in\mathcal{E}_{\mathrm{test}}$. \emph{(ii)} Incorporate more advanced learning architectures to improve empirical performance.

-Regarding the first direction, we believe that meta-learning approaches (such as MAML \cite{MAML}) may enable effective unseen-environment transfer in few-shot or one-shot settings.
+Regarding the first direction, we believe that meta-learning approaches (such as MAML \citep{MAML}) may enable effective unseen-environment transfer in few-shot or one-shot settings.
 For instance, it may be possible to fine-tune environmental encoders to adapt to a new environment using only a few examples.
 For true zero-shot transfer, however, a different model architecture is probably necessary.
 As for the second direction, our work relied on the vanilla VAE architecture as baseline for the VIAE scheme.
-Leveraging more modern generative models (such as GANS \cite{GAN} and diffusion models \cite{diffusion}) could allow us to extend the success achieved on SMNIST and SCMNIST to more complex and realistic datasets.\\ The code we used for the experiments is available at https://github.com/Yotamnor/UIRM.
+Leveraging more modern generative models (such as GANS \citep{GAN} and diffusion models \citep{diffusion}) could allow us to extend the success achieved on SMNIST, SCMNIST and CelebA to more complex and realistic datasets.